Knowledge. Transformation. Berlin.

 Transformation Pathways to a Green Economy

-2015-2018 // Client: German Ministry for Research & Education // Partners: Borderstep Institute & IZT – Institute for future studies and technology assessment
+2015-2018 // Funding Agency: German Ministry for Research & Education // Partners: adelphi, Borderstep Institute & IZT – Institute for Future Studies and Technology Assessment

 The Green Economy and related concepts such as Green Growth and the Green New Deal were seized upon with increasing frequency during the recent global financial and economic crisis.
 The concept of the Green Economy aims to identify new ways in which economic growth can go hand in hand with ecological sustainability, social inclusion and fairness.